-There are over 500 providers of MTD-compliant software which can submit VAT returns, (see www.gov.uk/guidance/find-software-thats-compatible-with-making-tax-digital-for-vat).
+There is a searchable list of over 500 providers of MTD-compliant software which can submit VAT returns, (see https://tinyurl.com/MTDsfwlst).

 MTD-compatible bridging software can be used with spreadsheets or accounting packages to submit the required data to HMRC via an approved API.
-There is no time limit on using this two-step solution as long as the different software packages are connected with digital links.
+There is no time limit on using this two-step solution to submit VAT returns as long as the different software packages are connected with digital links